After requesting my notes.

 All I can be sure of is that he clearly has no wish to understand what might have been harmful in his approach, therefore he has no intention of asking himself what he could do to improve.

-I'm fortunate to have had this experience, and rest assured I would not treat any client as he treated me.
-But also, if someone wanted me as a therapist to help them reach resolution I'd be negligent not to step up and do my best.
+I'm fortunate to have had this experience, and rest assured I would not treat any client as he treated m.
+If someone wanted me as a therapist to help them reach resolution I'd be negligent not to step up and do my best.

 I'm saying that his conduct breaks our ethical code.

 In the 14/2/22 session I had promised him 'confidentiality' but I now see that promise as desperation and panic on my part.
-It absolutely should be blown to bits.
+Helping him to hide this, isn't something I should do.
+Secrecy should be blown to bits.

-I will now publish our sessions, all the words are from source - audio recordings that have been deleted (except for three).
+I will now hit publish on our sessions, all the words are from source, transcribed from audio recordings which I've now deleted (except for three).

 Comments